-The Company's financial instruments consist of cash, accounts receivable and deposits, and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash and cash equivalents, other receivable and deposits, accounts payable and accrued liabilities and lease liabilities.

 Accounts receivable and deposits are classified as receivables and are measured at amortized cost using the effective interest method.
 Accounts payable and accrued liabilities are classified as other financial liabilities and are measured at amortized cost.
 These financial instruments approximate their fair value due to their short-term nature.